defunkt/pystache/README.md

 slightly differently between Python 2 and 3, as follows:

--   In Python 2, the default html-escape function `cgi.escape()` does not escape single quotes; whereas in Python 3, the default escape function `html.escape()` does escape single quotes.
+-   In Python 2, the default html-escape function `cgi.escape()` does not escape single quotes.
+In Python 3, the default escape function `html.escape()` does escape single quotes.
 -   In both Python 2 and 3, the string and file encodings default to `sys.getdefaultencoding()`.
 However, this function can return different values under Python 2 and 3, even when run from the same